Birthday Girl (2023 film)

 Birthday Girl is a 2023 Danish thriller film directed by Michael Noer.
-The film follows a mother (Trine Dyrholm) and daughter (Flora Ofelia Hoffmann Lindahl) who grapple with the aftermath of a sexual assault while on a cruise ship.
+The film follows a mother (Trine Dyrholm) and daughter (Flora Ofelia Hofmann Lindahl) who grapple with the aftermath of a sexual assault while on a cruise ship.

 Synopsis

 Birthday Girl is a psychological thriller/drama that takes place over 3 days on a cruise ship bound for the Caribbean.
 42-year-old Nanna takes her daughter Cille and Cille's best friend on the cruise to celebrate her daughter's 18th birthday.
 On the first night, Nanna and Cille get into a fight and Nanna goes off on her own, leaving the girls at the ship's nightclub.
 Early in the morning, Nanna is woken by the ship's crew who inform her that her daughter has been found sleeping on the deck of the ship.
 Cille informs her mother that she has no memory of the night before but that she believes she has been sexually assaulted.

 However, Cille refuses to be examined so that no evidence of rape can be secured.
 Nanna starts to investigate on her own and finds Cille's necklace within a chair on the upper deck.
 Cille's best friend shows pictures of Cille kissing a young man called Kevin.
 Cille tells Nanna that she bit her rapist.
 Nanna finds Kevin and forces him to undress his shirt but no bite marks are visible.

 At the next day, Nanna and Cille follow Kevin's brother Mats into his cabin when leaving from a party.
 Within the cabin, Mats uncovers his bite marks and he confesses to be the rapist.
 Nanna films this confession but Mats wants to take her phone.
 After a wrangling about the phone they end up on the cabin's balcony.

 The next scene shows Nanna and Cille leaving the room and discussing whether they should call for help.
 It becomes clear that Cille has pushed Mats off the balcony.
 The film ends with Nanna, Cille and her friend disembarking in Miami and Kevin desperately searching for his brother, blaming Nanna for his absence but being arrested by the police.